solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Ehrenberg found the smallest Foraminifera of the chalk to be embedded in a matrix of still finer particles, which in the memoir already cited he describes as little granular disks.* The latter, which often appear as beaded rings,* may break down into their constituent granules.
 Ehrenberg concluded that as chalk had been subject to the influence of water and as the finest particles surround the small Foraminifera and are not sifted, therefore these granules must be derived from broken-down shells.
 He considered the particles to be concretionary bodies of an inorganic nature and to have been precipitated from the dissolved calcite of the Foraminiferal _débris_.
 Therefore he regarded them as "crystalloids" or "morpholiths."
 He found some chalks (as that of Rügen) to be half made up of this supposed inorganic material.
 He gives numerous figures of chalk powder macerated in water showing Foraminifera, and also morpholiths in the form of granular disks, rings and finest particles.

-*) These objects are figured for the first time in Poggendorf's "Annalen," vol. 39, p.
+*) These objects are figured for the first time in Poggendorf's _Annalen_, vol. 39, p.
 101, Plate 1.
 1836.

 *) The ringed appearance is a purely optical effect due to the centre of the disk remaining invisible, especially in dark-field illumination.
 (See Plate 22; Fig. E, F.)